mborgerson/wiki-export/wiki/DSP.md

 Related links
 -------------

--   [A56, open-source assembler for the 56000
+-   [A56, open-source assembler for the similar 56000
     architecture](http://www.zdomain.com/a56.html)